Donations pour in for fruit vendor paid with fake thousand-peso bill

 (Many extended their help.
 I did not expect that many people will be touched with the post and situation of Alfanta.)

-After the post went viral, Alfanta received monetary donations amounting to P52,500 from concerned citizens, including Overseas Filipino Workers from the USA.
+After the post went viral, Alfanta received monetary donations from concerned citizens, including Overseas Filipino Workers from the USA.
 (READ: 'Tay, may abogado ka na:' Lawyer pays tribute to taho vendor)

-“Naabot na jud taw’n siya ug P52,500.
-Plus naa pa’y mga padala nga wala pa nakuha.
-Naa pa ma’y sige’g padala,” said Mabanta.

-(It amounted to P52,500.
-Plus, there are still unclaimed donations.
-There are still people who keep on sending monetary help.)
+He said he had received a considerable amount of donations, and some more have been promised to him.

 “Naa’y mga hing hatag ug kwarta.
 Naa sa’y mga nanganhi para mopalit sa baligya ni Tatay.
 Naa po’y naghatag ug bugas sa iyaha,” Gonzales stated.